-IDP that sets it apart from traditional planning processes is that this step of an IDP process also includes (or should include) an assessment of the "hosting capacity" of the existing distribution system.
-(Hosting capacity analysis is discussed in greater detail in Section IV.C.)
-Because system conditions and hosting capacity can vary from one line segment to the next, the assessment undertaken in this step of the IDP process must be very detailed and spatially granular.
+One aspect of an IDP that sets it apart from traditional planning processes is that this step of an IDP process also includes (or should include) an assessment of the hosting capacity of the existing distribution system.
+(Hosting capacity analysis and hosting capacity maps are discussed in greater detail in Section IV.D) Because system conditions and hosting capacity can vary from one line segment to the next, the assessment undertaken in this step of the IDP process must be very detailed and spatially granular.
 This step of the IDP process, like the traditional distribution planning process, will normally be completed by technical experts within the utility, possibly with consultation from outside technical experts.